mozilla/irlpodcast/_posts/2018-04-03-episode-14-ctrl-alt-facts.md

     **Sheera:** It's a broken thing.
 I found it on the floor, it's not a real ...
 Yeah, sorry.
 I didn't steal a necklace from Gaddafi's palace.

     **Veronica Belmont:** You're just making that ...
 The lie of that truth was better, I thought that was pretty cool.
 Some applause for our guests please.
 Thank you.
-Thanks to all of you, our audience, for coming IRL's first live podcast taping.
-I'm so glad you guys all came out.
 This episode marks the end of our second season, but we'll be back a little later this year with plenty more storytelling for you.
 In fact, you can help us make the show.
 We want to hear from you.
 What kind of burning questions have you had about how the internet works, or doesn't work.
 The web is a deeply woven part of our lives.
-What do you need to understand better about how we can build a health internet for all?
+What do you need to understand better about how we can build a healthy internet for all?
 Head to the IRL website and let us know, IRLPodcast.org.
+And thanks to all of you, our audience, for coming IRL's first live podcast taping.
+I'm so glad you guys all came out.
 I want to leave you with one last thought.
-A recent Gallup survey found that most Americans feel it's harder today to be well-informed than it was in previous years.
-That's despite the fact that we're the most connected humans in history.Though it’s not always easy to separate fact from fiction in social media, it’s not impossible to stop the spread of misinformation, at least from your own account.
+Though it’s not always easy to separate fact from fiction in social media, it’s not impossible to stop the spread of misinformation, at least from your own account.
 Check out the show notes for more on what you can do to promote information integrity online.

     IRL is an original podcast from Mozilla, the not-for-profit behind the Firefox browser.
-I'm Veronica Belmont and i'll see online until we catch up again, IRL.
+I'm Veronica Belmont and I'll see online until we catch up again, IRL.

     You guys got to hear a mess up, wasn't that cool?
 It was like really real.
 It's cool, we recorded another version earlier.
 It's fine.
 ---